12 Dangerous Mistakes Cat Owners Should Never Make

 If your kitty will be roaming free at night, it will need a weather-appropriate shelter to keep it safe from the elements, especially on cold winter nights.
-It’s also important to know how to keep your pet how to keep your pet safe during natural disasters.
 “Build some kind of shelter for them that has some warm insulation,” says Dr. Rossman.
 “And have heated water bowls because water can freeze.”

 Brushing off health issues